 A great project for busy pet owners.
 This Twitter-Controlled pet feeder automatically dispenses food in response to activity on your Twitter account.
-The project is controlled by an Arduino and uses the SEEED Ethernet shield to receive data from Twitter.
+The project is controlled by an Arduino and uses the Arduino Ethernet shield to receive data from Twitter.
 I hacked this automatic Pet Feeder from Amazon to build this project, but you could easily modify your own motorized feeder to work.

 (1x) Automatic Pet Feeder Amazon

 (2x) 10K Ohm 1/4-Watt Carbon Film Resistor (1 package) Radioshack #271-1335

 (4x) CdS Photoresistors 5 pack (1 package) Radioshack #276-1657

 (1x) Grid-Style PC Board Radioshack #276-147

 (1x) Male Header Pins 40 Position Jameco #160882